How to Look After Donkeys – The Basics

 Shelter away from wind and rain

-Donkeys really struggle when they get wet, as their coats don’t cope well with water.
-Once the weather turns, donkeys will look for somewhere to escape, so a shelter is a necessity.
-It is important that the shelters have hard floors, as exposure to damp floors can have a negative impact on their hooves.
-Adding straw to the shelter will provide comfort and warmth, too.
+Donkeys’ coats don’t cope well with water, so when it rains, they will look for somewhere to escape.
+Adequate shelter is an absolute necessity.
+Ensure your donkey shelter has hard floors, as exposure to damp can harm their hooves.
+Adding straw to the shelter will help to provide comfort and warmth.

 Donkeys living in colder climates (like that of the UK) ideally need a barn in winter.
-The barn shouldn’t have any gaps.
-If it does, donkeys can catch chills from drafts fighting their way inside.
-The barn should also be big enough for the donkey to exercise in, as they may not want to go out and exercise in the bad weather.
+A barn should be fully enclosed with good ventilation.
+Gaps can cause chills from drafts fighting their way inside.
+The barn should also be large enough for the donkey to exercise in, when they may not want to go outside.

 Maintaining your donkey’s home

-You must clean the donkey shelter at least every other day.
-This includes removing waste and spraying down the floor and walls.
-You must also make sure the shelter is completely dry before letting your donkey back in.
+You should clean the donkey shelter at least every other day — or daily if the donkeys are kept in a stable or indoors during the winter.
+Cleaning includes removing all waste and thoroughly spraying down the floor and walls.
+Make sure the shelter is completely dry before allowing your donkey back inside.

 Food and drink